Danica Patrick: Personal life

-In 2005, she married Paul Edward Hospenthal, whom she met at his office in 2002 for physical therapy while recovering from her hip injury sustained during a yoga session.
+In 2005, Patrick married Paul Edward Hospenthal, whom she met at his office in 2002 for physical therapy while recovering from her hip injury sustained during a yoga session.
 They divorced in 2013.

-She was in relationships with fellow NASCAR driver Ricky Stenhouse Jr. (from 2012 to 2017) and then Green Bay Packers quarterback Aaron Rodgers (from 2018 to 2020).
+Patrick was in relationships with fellow NASCAR driver Ricky Stenhouse Jr. (from 2012 to 2017) and then Green Bay Packers quarterback Aaron Rodgers (from 2018 to 2020).
 In 2021, Patrick was reported to be in a relationship with American businessman Carter Comstock.
 In 2022, she confirmed that they had ended their relationship.

 In October 2024, Patrick shared via Instagram that she had voted for the first time in her life at the age of 42, and had voted for Donald Trump in the 2024 United States presidential election.